rasor/rasor.github.io/content/2019/AzPractize.md

 * `Visual Studio Code` # PS1 Script editor and CLI
     * Install plugins
         * [PowerShell](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell) - Replaces `Powershell ISE`, which was suppurted before Powershell 6
+            * Installs:
+                * Powershell integrated Console.
+                    * Open it with `Ctrl+shift+p "pow show"`.
+Opposed to other terminal windows there is only one instance of this running.
+                    * `$host` reveals it is called Visual Studio code host.
+                * Powershell command explorer A list under Extensions in the left side.
         * [Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) - a collection of azure extensions - including `Azure CLI Tools`
         * [Shell launcher](https://marketplace.visualstudio.com/items?itemName=Tyriar.shell-launcher)
             * Configure the launcher, so you can open PS1 shells within VS Code